oracle/tribuo/README.md

 maintainers of those projects.
 As of the 4.1 release these native packages all provide x86\_64 binaries for Windows, macOS and Linux.
-It is also possible to compile each package for macOS ARM64 (i.e., Apple Silicon), though there are no binaries available on Maven Central for that platform.
-When developing on an ARM platform you can select the `arm` profile in Tribuo's pom.xml to disable the native library tests.
+It is also possible to compile each package for macOS ARM64 (i.e., Apple Silicon), though there are no binaries available on Maven Central for that platform for TensorFlow or XGBoost.
+As of the 4.3 release Tribuo now depends on a version of ONNX Runtime which includes support for macOS ARM64 and Linux aarch64 platforms.
+When developing on an ARM platform you can select the `arm` profile in Tribuo's `pom.xml` to disable the native library tests.

 Individual jars are published for each Tribuo module.
 It is preferable to depend only on the modules necessary for the specific project.
 This prevents